nahinmahmood0101/project_template_1/README.md

 So the task is this:

+  1.)Create a new folder, call it /whatever
-  1.)Clone this repo and the "template" repo using ssh or html 2.)Take the training__studio template from the file and upload it to this repo 3.)When uploading the files to github, use only the terminal to commit changes to "project_template_1"
+  2.)Clone this repo and the "template" repo into /whatever using ssh or html 2.)Take the /training__studio_template from the clone and upload it to this repo 3.)When uploading the files to github, use the terminal to commit changes to "project_template_1"